advanderveer/ep/README.md

 - [x] SHOULD test concurrent use of the callable
 - [x] SHOULD benchmark callable compared to non-reflection use
 - [x] SHOULD properly do errors in callable logic
+- [x] SHOULD rename coding and hook to `epcoding` and `ephook`
+- [ ] SHOULD rename app, should be open to users of the lib.
+Overloaded term
+- [ ] SHOULD make sure that standard error hook returns valid html (as std lib)

 - [ ] COULD  research if it is possible to reduce the nr of allocations when decoding and encoding.
 It adds about 14 more allocations compared to the std lib variant.